Church Growth

 The 6 Pillars of Church Member Engagement

 Before diving into specific ideas, it helps to understand the framework.
 Research on church retention consistently identifies six areas that drive long-term member engagement.
-The most effective churches don't just do one or two of these well — they build systems across all six.
+The most effective churches build systems across all six.

 Community & Belonging